Easy Way to Makeover Your Leftovers: Pot Roast Turned Stew

 1. Take the leftover pot roast and shred the rest of the meat and remove any fat or bones left in the pot.

-2. To the leftovers, add the corn, tomatoes, and green beans
+2. To the leftovers, add the corn, tomatoes, and green beans.

 3. Then, take half of a packet of au jus gravy mix and whisk it into the water (half of my packet called for 1 1/2 c. water) – Add a small amount of water into the mix to dissolve all clumps.
-Then add the rest of the water and stir.

-5. Place pot back into the slow cooker and reheat or reheat on stove-top.
+6. Place pot back into the slow cooker and reheat or reheat on stove-top.

 Notes